fenago/python-networking-sysadmins/development/lab_guides/Lab_8.md

 ======================

-When you are working with Python code, you need to differentiate between the **source code tree**, the **source distributions** (**sdist**), and a **binary distribution** (wheels for example which is explained ahead).
-The folder where you work on the code is known as the source code tree, which is essentially how it is presented in the folder.
-This also contains Git files, configuration files, and others.
-The source distribution is a way to package our code so that it can be executed and installed on any machine---it just contains all the source code without any development-related files.
-A binary distribution is similar to source distribution, but it comes with the files ready to be installed on the system---there is no execution needed in the client host.
-Wheels are a particular standard for binary distributions that replace the old format, Python eggs.
-When we consume Python wheels we just get a file that is ready to be installed without the need of any compilation or build step, just ready to be consumed.
-This is especially useful for Python packages with C extensions.

 When you want to distribute our code to users, you need to create source or binary distributions and then upload them to a repository.
 The most common Python repository is `PyPI`, which allows users to